I own a small farm in New Brunswick, Canada. I enjoy crafting, especially sewing and quilting.

 Regardless of your quilting experience, this detailed tutorial will explain all you need to know to create a beautiful quilt block.
-The dissapearing 4 patch is a simple and elegant pattern you can use for just about any quilting project you can think of.
+The disappearing 4-patch is a simple and elegant pattern you can use for just about any quilting project you can think of.

+Before you begin, make sure you have all the necessary equipment you'll be needing for your project.
 Set yourself up in a comfortable spot and try keeping everything close enough that you don't have to move around too much.

 Now get your iron ready, thread up your sewing machine, and go put on your favorite tunes!

-Fabric cut into 5" squares (see note below)
+- Fabric cut into 5" squares (see note below)

-Iron & ironing board
+- Iron and ironing board

-Rotary cutting tool
+- Rotary cutting tool

-General sewing notions such as a seam ripper, pins, and measuring tape
+- General sewing notions, such as a seam ripper, pins, and measuring tape

-Read This if You're New to Quilting
+Read This If You're New to Quilting

 Before getting started, there are a few things I should mention that will make your sewing experience much easier.
 I had to learn these on my own, so take the easy road and read on.
-(I've also included a couple bonus photos at the bottom of the page to better explain what I try to explain.)
+(I've also included a couple of bonus photos at the bottom of the page to better explain what I try to explain.)

 Pressing is the single most important thing to do when it comes to sewing.
 It makes your lines crisp and clear.
 It's much easier to join two pieces together when you can tell where all the seams are.
 There are two steps to this process:

 A word about placement now: I cut my own squares, so not every square is perfect.
 The best way to get around this is the placement.
-When you're sewing two pieces together always put the smallest piece of fabric over the larger one.
+When you're sewing two pieces together, always put the smallest piece of fabric over the larger one.
 Center the two pieces as best you can and line up the edge you're going to sew.

 When you have to sew over two joining seams, line them up well before sewing them together.
-If they don't line up you're going to have crooked corners.
+If they don't line up, you're going to have crooked corners.
 You can expect that it won't be perfect at first, but you'll get better over time.